Dexa Scan Test, Book Bone Density Test in Australia Today

 What does a DEXA scan check for?

 A DEXA scan primarily checks for bone mineral density (BMD), typically at the hip, forearm and spine, where fractures are most likely to occur due to osteoporosis.
-DEXA scans can also be used to evaluate body composition, providing information on the distribution of fat, muscle and bone in the body.
+However, it also doubles as a body composition scan, providing information on the distribution of fat, muscle and bone in the body.

 What age is getting a DEXA recommended?

 DEXA scans are generally recommended for women aged 65 and older and men aged 70 and older, as the risk of osteoporosis increases with age.
-However, at Everlab, members have the option of taking a DEXA exam irrespective of age, as earlier screening may enable doctors to engage patients with preventative lifestyle treatments.
+However, at Everlab, members have the option of taking a bone density exam and body composition scan irrespective of age, as earlier screening may enable doctors to engage patients with preventative lifestyle treatments.

 DEXA Test Details